jilmun/jilmun.github.io/about.md

 title: About Me
 ---

 Hey there!
-I have been working in the data analytics profession, focused in the insurance industry, for about 9 years now.
+I have been working in the data analytics profession, focused in the insurance industry ([I'm an actuary](https://www.linkedin.com/in/wjanet)), for about 9 years now.
 Over the course of my career, I have worked mainly with R and Excel/VBA and have dabbled in a variety of business intelligence tools.

 With the recent leaps in technology and data collection, I think a huge opportunity has been created for using new mathematical techniques in data analysis and machine learning.
 I hope to leverage my intellectual curiosity and analytical skills to add value in this quickly evolving field.